-Excellent water quality in the Buffalo River is an important component of this healthy aquatic cool water ecosystem.
+Excellent water quality is an important component of this healthy aquatic cool water ecosystem.
 Aquatic habitat is provided by preserving cover in the form of overhanging banks and large woody debris in the river channel.
-In general, the water quality parameters on the Buffalo River remain within baseline levels present in 1992 and continue to exceed the standards set by the Arkansas Department of Pollution Control and Ecology.
+In general, the water quality parameters remain within baseline levels present in 1992 and continue to exceed the standards set by the Arkansas Department of Pollution Control and Ecology.